karatelabs/karate/README.md

 When method get
 Then status 200
 ```

+If you are familar with Cucumber, the [big difference](#cucumber-vs-karate) is this: you **don't** need to write extra "glue" code or "step definitions".

 It is worth pointing out that JSON is a 'first class citizen' of the syntax such that you can express payload and expected data without having to use double-quotes and without having to enclose JSON field names in quotes.
 There is no need to 'escape' characters like you would have had to in Java or other programming languages.

 And you don't need to create Java objects (or POJO-s) for any of the payloads that you need to work with.